OlivierVicario/Perceptual-ColorPicker-Java/README.md

 How users can get started with the project

 PCP is a javafx project.
-Just donwload the PerceptualColorPicker.jar to use it.
+Just download the PerceptualColorPicker.jar to use it.
 Help is included.

 Where users can get help with your project